Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Statistics of the Spectral Data

 It follows from \eqref{eq:lambdaz} that the distribution of the deviation of the eigenvalues is approximately a zero-mean conditionally Gaussian random variable.
-The variance of this random variable is signal dependent, and although eigenvectors of an $N$-soliton can be represented as a series from Darboux transform, it is best calculated numerically if $N\geq 2$.
+The variance of this random variable is signal-dependent, and although eigenvectors of an $N$-soliton can be represented as a series from Darboux transform, it is best calculated numerically if $N\geq 2$.